 Eerie B&W image of the branches of a massive oak tree towering over old tombs in Colonial Park Cemetery at night

-No one is allowed in the cemetery after 8pm, but that doesn’t stop folks from hanging around the exterior to peek through the fence in search of spirits.
+Technically, no one is allowed in the cemetery after 8pm, but that doesn’t stop folks from hanging around the exterior to peek through the fence in search of spirits.

 Colonial Park Cemetery used to be a common spot for hoodoo rituals, which is another reason why it’s closed after dark.